TuckerTucker/tkr-synth/README.md

     *   Use the mapped computer keyboard keys.
     *   Play notes on your connected MIDI controller.
     *   Adjust parameters using the sliders/select menu or mapped MIDI CC controls.
+    *   Configure LFO 1 and LFO 2 rate, depth, waveform, and target.
+Use the Pause/Resume buttons to toggle modulation.
+6.  **Manage Settings (Optional):**
+    *   Click "Save Settings" to store the current patch in your browser.
+    *   Click "Load Settings (Local)" to restore the last saved patch.
+    *   Click "Export Settings" to download the current patch as a `synth-settings.json` file.
+    *   Click "Import Settings" and select a previously exported `.json` file to load it.

 ## Browser Compatibility